Sandy fun at Jetty Island. Photo credit: Elisa Murray

 - If you like, bring supplies for a bonfire.
 Fire pits are available on a first-come, first-served basis.

-- Check the schedule to see if your visit can coincide with one of Jetty Island's free programs, from puppet shows to late-night campfires (see this year's list of programs).
-Popular programs include pirates on the opening day (July 5), and the sand castle contest (Aug.
-22).
+- Check the schedule to see if your visit can coincide with one of Jetty Island's free programs, from the float find to late-night campfires (2018 programs).

 Ferry travel: The ferry leaves from the 10th Street Boat Launch and Marine Park on the Everett waterfront, seven days a week.
 Pick up boarding passes at the boat launch kiosk.
 Return passes are available on the island.
 While the ferry is free, a $2 per adult and $1 per child donation is requested and helps keep the ferry and the island's programs running.
 There is a parking fee of $3.

 Find a group and reserve: Everett residents may reserve ferry passes and so can groups of eight or more -- find yourself a posse and book early!
 If you don't have a group, you may have to wait, especially if the weather is nice and on weekends, so arrive early.